-After Helen’s father Nicholas Power was lost at sea (having been captured by a British fleet during the War of 1812) her mother Anna Marsh Power purchased this rather large home at (then) 76 Benefit Street in Providence for her and her three daughters.
+After Whitman’s father Nicholas Power was lost at sea (having been captured by a British fleet during the War of 1812) her mother Anna Marsh Power rented this home for her and her three daughters.
 It was a two-family at that time, and the Powers occupied the south half (the left half, not the lower half) of the house, sharing the other half with a man named Samuel Hamlin and his family.
-It served as an adequate nest for the ladies until Mrs. Power’s oldest daughter, Rebecca Power, married William Staples in 1821 and moved into a home with him just up the road.
+It served as an adequate nest for the ladies until Mrs. Power’s oldest daughter, Rebecca Power, married William Staples in 1821 and moved into a home with him just a few houses down.
 It was shortly after this in 1824 that Sarah Helen would begin a long four year engagement with a law student from Brown University, John Winslow Whitman, finally marrying him in 1828.
-She fled her home in Providence to live with him in Boston, leaving her mother and mentally ill younger sister Susan at home.
-Unfortunately for Sarah Helen Whitman, she returned home a widow in 1833 after John Whitman died after complications from a cold.
+She fled her home in Providence to live with him in Boston, leaving her mother and mentally ill younger sister, Susan, at home.
+Unfortunately for Whitman, she was widowed in 1833 when John Whitman died after complications from a cold.
 Anna Power and her two daughters, Sarah and Susan, lived in this house on Benefit Street until Anna Power’s death in 1858.
-Helen then took full responsibility for her younger sister Susan, and the pair moved into a smaller house at 37 Benevolent Street.
+Whitman then took full responsibility for Susan, and the pair moved into a house at 37 Benevolent Street.
 This Benefit Street house is owned today by the Episcopal church, and has been made into four separate apartment units.